 Undergraduate Education: University of Southern California, Los Angeles, Magna Cum Laude

 Professional Memberships: American Academy of Orthopedic Surgeons

-Matthew Lilley, MD is an orthopedic surgeon who specializes in the study, evaluation, and treatment of shoulder, hip and knee injuries and conditions.
-A native of Central Oregon, he became interested in medicine at a young age after working on a hay farm with a local general surgeon.
+Matthew Lilley, MD is a board certified orthopedic sports medicine surgeon who is sub-specialty trained in the evaluation and treatment of advanced shoulder and knee injuries and conditions.
+A native of Central Oregon, he became interested in medicine at a young age after working on a hay farm in Tumalo with a local general surgeon.
 His early experiences and desire to help people shaped the way he practices medicine today.
-He takes the time to understand his patients, learn about what motivates them, and then develops a treatment plan to get them back to their previous activities and fitness.
-He particularly enjoys shoulder arthroscopy and replacement, but is well versed in treating all orthopedic conditions in patients of all ages.
+He takes the time to understand his patients and their backgrounds, learn about what motivates them to get back outdoors, and then develops a treatment plan to return them to their previous activities and fitness.
+In his practice, he particularly enjoys minimally invasive shoulder arthroscopy, complex rotator cuff repair, and knee ligament reconstruction, in addition to robotic knee replacement.